In May of 2003, the American Special Envoy to Iraq, Paul Bremer

 As of this writing, it appears that the violence in Libya and Egypt may be spreading to other Muslim nations.
 Angry demonstrators outside the US Embassy in Tunisia were dispersed on Wednesday with teargas.
 The same day large crowds gathered in front of the US Embassy in the Sudan, and in Morocco protesters burned American flags and chanted anti-American slogans in front of the consulate in Casablanca.

-The President has vowed to track down the killers of Ambassador Stevens.
+has vowed to track down the killers of Ambassador Stevens.
 He has directed that security be beefed up at US installations abroad, sent Marines to Tripoli and evacuated all US personnel from Benghazi.
 These are all responsible and prudent measures.
 A more pressing need, however, is for a sober reappraisal of this Administration's view of the world in general and of the Middle East in particular.